-Waterfall methodology is a standard of manufacturing that's been widely used since the mid 20th century and is used to describe a sequential process which is seen as flowing steadily downwards like a waterfall through different phases of the project.
+Waterfall methodology is a standard of manufacturing that's been widely used since the mid 20th century.
+It's used to describe a sequential process that is seen as flowing steadily downwards through different phases of the project like a waterfall.

-This methodology works great for small and large projects where milestones and requirements are very well understood and need to be completed strictly one after another.
-This methodology is popular because it's visual and highly-structured, but it also might be slow, as if one step of the project is delayed, it affects all other steps and total length of the project.
+This methodology works well for small and large projects where milestones and requirements are very well-understood and need to be completed strictly one after another.
+This methodology is popular because it's visual and highly-structured, but it also might be slow.
+If one step of the project is delayed, it affects all other steps and the total length of the project.

-For each task you should assign a person using the Person column, add a Status column to mark the progress, and the Timeline to set time frames.
-Set the dates of implementation for each task in the Timeline, and you will see it displayed sequentially in Waterfall view:
+For each task, you should assign a person using the Person Column, add a Status Column to mark the progress, and the Timeline Column to set time frames.
+Set the dates of implementation for each task in the Timeline, and you will see it displayed sequentially in the Timeline View:

 At the top of the Timeline View, you can adjust the display to zoom in/out.
 To the right, you can arrange the view by Groups, Person, Status, or without any grouping.
 You can also adjust the color of the timeline bars from the settings bar on the right.

 You can set up your milestones by right-clicking on an item in the Timeline View:

 Or by clicking on the timeline bar from the table view and selecting "Set milestone" beneath the calendar: